 Texas Energy Crisis: Where Do We Go From Here?

-It has already started, as politicians look to position themselves positively during this energy crisis.
-Each day that passes you see them trying to manage their reputations while families and businesses have been thrown into chaos due to events they did not understand or control in many instances.
-In a world post COVID-19, it would seem anything is possible, but not an energy and water problem as impactful as it was.
+It has already started: Politicians are looking to position themselves positively during this energy crisis.
+Each day that passes you see them trying to manage their reputations while families and businesses have been thrown into chaos due to events they did not understand or could not control in many instances.
+In a world nearly post COVID-19, it would seem anything is possible, but not an energy and water problem as impactful as it was.
 At least not in Texas!

-I will leave the postmortem of the big picture of why this event was so dramatic and costly until after the event has past and an objective accounting of the facts can be determined.
+I will leave the postmortem of the big picture of why this event was so dramatic and costly until the aftermath has passed and neutral parties can determine an objective accounting of the facts.
 My suspicion is that there are numerous areas of responsibility and room for vast improvement across many levels.
-Unfortunately, due to the size of Texas and the number of families and businesses who experienced great physical and financial distress, it will take a while to clearly identify the improvements needed policy-wise and grid-wise.
+Unfortunately, due to the size of Texas and the number of families and businesses who experienced great physical and financial distress, it will take a while to clearly identify the improvements needed in terms of policy and the grid.

-In the proceeding days, you can expect to see misalignment between competing interests and economic questions of just what Texans should be paying, to ensure we do not operate like a third world economy.
+In the near future, you can expect to see misalignment between competing interests and economic questions of just what Texans should be paying to ensure we do not operate like a third world economy.
 However, what I know today is that the conversation around energy and water and its continued availability during times of crisis is now and should be forever altered.

-Acclaim has always been an advocate for strategic energy management.
-Therefore, we encourage our customers and others to plan and prioritize how they buy, use, and manage their energy systems since hope is not a strategy.
+Acclaim has always advocated strategic energy management.
+Therefore, we encourage our customers and others to plan and prioritize how they buy, use and manage their energy systems since hope is not a strategy.
 This will ensure that those making the decisions understand how to manage risks and ensure reliability despite mother nature’s periodic attempt to disrupt our way of life.